nvanschaack/professional-readme-generator/README.md

 ## Questions

-My GitHub username is: nvanschaack.
-The link to my github profile is https://github.com/nvanschaack.
+My GitHub username is: [nvanschaack](https://github.com/nvanschaack).
 You can reach me with additional questions at nell@email.com.